At the end of the day, memories are made

 This building held surprises that we will never forget.

-2 thoughts on “At the end of the day, memories are made
+2 responses to “At the end of the day, memories are made”

 I can hardly wait for the next message each time I read your blog.
 What a great way to travel!
 I loved the blue bells and it reminded me of walking in the woods near my home as a child in Wheeling WVA and finding a field of violets.
 They were like a carpet of velvet.Keep on trekking.
 Your thoughts are so entertaining and impressive.